'King Lear' scene by scene 5

 There are of course several more stages in Edgar’s extraordinary transformation into the man who becomes King at the end.

 As in so much of this play, we cannot expect realism.
 Of course, even covered in rags and filth Edgar would have been spotted.
 But this transformation deepens Shakespeare’s exploration of change, of ‘nothing’ and of social structure.
-I recommend Ian Mortimer’s book The Time Traveller’s Guide to Elizabeth England, which is brilliant at conveying the daily texture of life in Shakespeare’s times.
+I recommend Ian Mortimer’s book The Time Traveller’s Guide to Elizabethan England, which is brilliant at conveying the daily texture of life in Shakespeare’s times.
 In 1570 one-quarter of the population of Norwich was judged to be poor: some were disabled, some ‘lunatic’, some in extreme old age’.
 There was no social welfare.
 Mortimer writes:

 The poor are an unavoidable feature of Elizabethan life.
 In 1577 William Harrison estimated that there were 10,000 vagrants on the roads, not including the resident poor in towns and villages.
 In 1582 William Lambarde remarks on the increasing number of vagabonds in Kent; and in 1593 he laments that the county is ‘overspread not only with unpunished swarms of idle rogues and of counterfeit soldiers but also with numbers of poor and weak but unpitied servitors’.